 The China-DAC Study Group is self-funded on a cost-sharing basis.
 It is expected that the Study Group members will mobilise the necessary in-kind resources and financing required to implement the Study Group’s agreed work programme.

 What has the Study Group done in the past?

 During 2009-11, the Study Group organised four major international events on important topics related to promoting growth and reducing poverty:

 These events focused on China’s recent development experience and on how economic transformation and poverty reduction can be promoted in Africa.
 The main lessons (pdf, 895 kb) distilled from these events were presented and discussed at a Policy Symposium in Beijing on 8 June 2011 and have been published in a two-volume report "Economic Transformation and Poverty Reduction.
 How it happened in China, helping it happen in Africa".

-The main lessons drawn from the Study Group’s first phase of work will continue to be disseminated during 2011-12, including at the 4th High-Level Forum on Aid Effectiveness in Busan, Korea, and at a seminar at the London School of Economics and Political Science.
+The main lessons drawn from the Study Group’s first phase of work were disseminated during 2011-12, including at the 4th High-Level Forum on Aid Effectiveness in Busan, Korea, and at a seminar at the London School of Economics and Political Science.

 China-DAC Study Group: Improving aid quality through increased mutual learning